Constellations in prime elements of number fields: Preliminaries on algebraic number theory

-There is an invariant of $K$ called the \emph{class number} which is a positive integer; this will show up in the Chebotarev density theorem.
+There is an invariant of $K$ called the \emph{class number}, which is a positive integer; this will show up in the Chebotarev density theorem.
 For the sake of completeness, let us give a quick definition.
 Define an equivalence relation $\sim$ on $\Ideals_K$ as follows.
-We declare $\ideala\sim\idealb$ if there exist $\gamma,\delta\in\OK\setminus\{0\}$ such that $(\gamma)\cdot\ideala=(\delta)\cdot\idealb$ holds.
+We declare $\ideala\sim\idealb$ if there exist $\gamma,\delta\in\OK\setminus\{0\}$ such that the equality of ideals $(\gamma)\cdot\ideala=(\delta)\cdot\idealb$ holds.
 The set of equivalence classes $\Ideals_K/\sim$ inherits the monoid structure from $\Ideals_K$.
-It is known that this is indeed a group (see \cite[Chapter~I, Definition~3.7 to Proposition~3.8]{Neukirch}), called the \emph{ideal class group}.
+It is known that this is in fact a group (see \cite[Chapter~I, Definition~3.7 to Proposition~3.8]{Neukirch}), called the \emph{ideal class group}.
 It is furthermore known that this is a finite group (see \cite[Chapter~I, Theorem~6.3]{Neukirch}), and its order, written $h=h_K$, is the \emph{class number}.